AY2324S2-DSA3101-WaddleWaffles/Banking-Sentiment-Analysis/README.md

    cd Banking-Sentiment-Analysis
    ```

-3. With the `.env` file received, place it in the server directory right after the root directory
+3. With the `.env` file received, place it in the server directory
     ```sh
    mv /path/to/.env server/.env
    ```